 Key takeaways

-• A number of factors can cause financial anxiety, from market volatility to a lack of financial confidence.
+• Several factors can cause financial stress, from debt and market volatility to financial insecurity and a lack of financial confidence.

 • Acknowledging and understanding your fear is the first step in reducing your financial anxiety.

-• Other tips for managing financial stress include having a financial plan, maintaining an emergency fund and investing for the long-term
+• Other tips for managing financial stress include having a financial plan, maintaining an emergency fund and getting a professional perspective.

-From persistent high inflation to rising interest rates to continued market volatility, there are plenty of reasons to feel anxious about money and the wealth you’ve worked hard to build.
+From inflation and higher interest rates to unpaid student loans and unexpected medical bills, there are plenty of reasons to feel anxious about money and the wealth you’ve worked hard to build.
 If you’re worried about your finances, know that you’re not alone.

 The good news?
 There are things you can do to reduce your financial anxiety and feel empowered to take control of your finances now and in the future.